banerjs/blog/notes.md

 - Animations
 - Migrate to ES6
 - Create Unit Tests
-- Add in Timeouts to the fetch code.
+- Add in Timeouts to the fetch code on the server side.
 While Promise.race is a viable option, there already exists express middleware capable of doing this
-- Help page for keyboard shortcuts
+- Help popup for keyboard shortcuts
 - Migrate to OpenShift and scalable infrastructure
 - Configure the docker-compose files necessary to start all the different containers at the same time
-- Templating of the HTML stored in the DB
+- Templating of the HTML stored in the posts
+  - Design a syntax set that can be used to add automatic metadata to post HTML
 - Structure editing similar to Trello
-- Better routing in the Admin section (Routing using constants in the Actions is distressing)
+- Better routing in the Admin section, and maybe even the Blog section
+  - Routing using constants in the Actions is distressing
   - Django style URLs and URL processing

 # Todo

-- Create a way to initialize data sources
+- Create a way to initialize data source
+  - Automatic creation of tables and JSON in Redis
+  - Automatic parsing of a `posts` subdirectory
-- Create a way to add to the data source
+- Create a way to maintain the data source
-- Complete the admin section
   - Allow editing of sections
     - Create XHR endpoints for the edits
     - Hook up the XHR endpoints to the data sources
   - Allow editing of posts
-    - Fix codemirror
     - Create the XHR endpoints for the edits
     - Hook up the endpoints to the data sources